Spiegeltent: History

 Built in Belgium in 1910 by mirror designer Oscar Mols Dom and tent maker Louis Goor, The Melba Spiegeltent spent almost a century travelling across Europe.
 Originally called The Bacaladera, the tent saw performances including Edith Piaf and Kurt Weil.

 Frank Gasser, widely regarded as the godfather of circus and carnival entertainment in Australia, had long admired the beauty of the Spiegeltents and was desperate for one of his own.
-His dream came true when he met Vita Sachtler in 2006, who had acquired the Spiegeltent as a deal in a barter.
-While in Germany chasing up a debt, the client had no money to offer but offered the Bacaladera Spiegeltent in exchange, which had been stored in old shed in the middle of the Black Forest.
+Gasser met Vita Sachtler in 2006, who had acquired the Spiegeltent as a deal in a barter.
+While Sachtler was in Germany chasing up a debt, the client had no money to spare but offered the Bacaladera Spiegeltent in exchange, which had been stored in old shed in the middle of the Black Forest.
 An agreement was made and the Spiegeltent was restored and re-introduced to the touring circuit running a show called Palais Des Fous in Germany.

-When Gasser met Sachtler he could not believe his good fortune, as she was prepared to sell, and after nearly a century of traveling Europe from festival to festival, The Bacaladera found a home in Melbourne.
-Gasser performed some restoration work, updated the façade and renamed her "The Melba Spiegeltent", after the Australian opera soprano Dame Nellie Melba.
+After nearly a century of traveling Europe from festival to festival, Sachtler was prepared to sell to Gasser upon their meeting.
+Gasser performed some restoration work, updated the façade and renamed the Spiegeltent "The Melba Spiegeltent", after the Australian opera soprano Dame Nellie Melba.

 Current use

-The Melba Spiegeltent is now permanently situated within the Collingwood Arts Precinct at the home of Circus Oz, and hosts events including circus, cabaret, comedy, theatre, live music and festivals.
+The Melba Spiegeltent is now permanently situated within the Collingwood Arts Precinct at the home of Circus Oz, and hosts events including circus, cabaret, comedy, theatre, live music, and festivals.
 Performances have included Missy Higgins, Uncle Jack Charles and Lawrence Leung.

 In 2018, The Melba won Best Venue at the Melbourne Fringe Festival.